-The third season of Netflix’s hit show Stranger Things was released in 2019!
-You won’t find Hawkins, Indiana (because the town isn’t real), but you can find these 70 real-life oddities on a “Stranger Things” scavenger hunt in Indiana!
-And don’t worry, there aren’t any demogorgons on the list.
+The fourth season of Netflix's hit show Stranger Things will be released in 2022!
+You won't find Hawkins, Indiana (because the town isn't real), but you can find these 68 real-life oddities on a "Stranger Things" scavenger hunt in Indiana!
+And don't worry, there aren't any demogorgons on the list.
 Download a printable Stranger Things scavenger hunt guide here!

 1. Hotel Mudlavia (Carbondale, Warren Co.)

 What was once a five-star hotel and resort with “healing waters” is now mere ruins in the Indiana countryside.
 Do not trespass on this private property.

 2. Earhart haunts Hangar 1 (West Lafayette, Tippecanoe Co.)